0xpranay/solidity-notes/Gas Optimisations.md

 - External function's parameters can be declared `calldata` and will be fetched from `calldata` itself when referenced.
 - For other types like `internal` and `public`, the parameters will be copied to memory by default which increases gas cost.

-## **Require strings** :
+## **Revert strings** :

-- Long require strings too increase gas cost.
-Use smaller strings.
+- Long strings in `require()` or `revert()` too increase gas cost.
+Use [custom errors](https://docs.soliditylang.org/en/latest/contracts.html#errors-and-the-revert-statement) instead.
-- If you need large strings for some huge application, you can use some error codes as require strings and then maybe decode them on UI side, bypassing long string gas cost.
+- If you need large strings for some huge application, you can construct them on the UI side from the error type.
+You can also include additional parameters in the error, allowing your UI to insert them into the final message.
+- For maximum savings you can set `debug.revertStrings` setting to `"strip"`, which will strip **all** revert strings from your code.
+    Note, however, that this will make the failures of your contract very cryptic to users so it's not recommended.
+    In fact, it's a good idea to have this set to `"debug"` in non-production builds of your contract because the default value strips messages from reverts generated automatically by the compiler making them hard to debug.

 ## Don't repeat yourself :